swr06/Candela/README.md

 - Volumetrics and infinite bounce GI prone to light leaking.
 - Temporal/Spatial artifacts (usually in the form of noise, ghosting or temporal lag) on aggressive movement or sudden lighting changes.

+# Reports
+If you find a bug and want to report it, you could contact me by email/discord (see profile page) or alternatively, open a GitHub issue.

 # Notes
 - Refer `Controls.txt` for engine controls/shortcuts.
 - Refer `Additional Notes.txt` for additional general info.

+# License
+See `LICENSE` in the project's root directory.

 # Credits
 See `Credits.txt`.